tsettle/ROS-Adv-BW-Management/README.md

-# MikroTik Advanced Bandwidth Management
+# Advanced Provisioning and Bandwidth Management with MikroTik RouterOS

 MikroTik's RouterOS gives you the tools to create an advanced bandwidth management system, allowing you to ensure that your users have the best possible experience, even during peak hours with limited upstream bandwidth.

 In this scenario, we're working with the following requirements: